 The campaign identity will need to work across sports and be able to endure beyond this year’s campaign alone

 The campaign has been run in the past under the campaign identity of ‘Discover your Gold’ (see example below).
 We want to activate the most successful campaign yet and would like to explore with you whether to carry the campaign identity forward or refresh to maximise audience engagement.
-You should consider this in part of your response. .
+You should consider this in part of your response.

 In the 16 iterations of the campaign activated by UK Sport to date: